 Many people return to Knighton and surrounding areas year after year.

-The Heart of Wales Railway Line Trail, which will connect all the stations along the line, opened between Knighton and Craven Arms in July 2017 and will open from Knighton to Llangunllo soon.
+The Heart of Wales Railway Line Trail, connecting all the stations along the line, opened fully last year.
 Use the train to travel out then walk back, just as far as you choose.
+Find full route details here.